Discovering High-$z$ BL Lacs Using Swift/UVOT and SARA Observations with the Dropout Technique: Discussion

 \subsection{Cosmic Gamma-ray Horizon}

-The extragalactic background light (EBL) interacts with the very-high-energy (VHE) photon ($>$100 GeV) from the blazars.
-The EBL photons from ultraviolet to infrared band annihilate with the VHE photons, restraining the travel of VHE photon in the universe.
-Therefore, there is a redshift-dependent opacity for VHE photons to each us \citep{Finke_model, Dominguez_CGRH}, which is called the cosmic gamma-ray horizon (CGRH, \cite{dominguezDETECTIONCOSMICUpgamma2013}).
+The EBL interacts with the very-high-energy (VHE) photon ($>$100 GeV) from the blazars.
+The EBL photons from ultraviolet to infrared band annihilate with the VHE photons, impeding the travel of VHE photon in the universe.
+The cosmic gamma-ray horizon (CGRH, \cite{dominguezDETECTIONCOSMICUpgamma2013} is the distance at which, for a given energy, the universe is opaque to the propagation of gamma rays of that energy \citep{Finke_model, Dominguez_CGRH}.

-Figure \ref{fig:cgrh} shows the EBL model \citep{dominguez2024new_ebl_model, finke2022modeling, saldana2021observational} plotted with 4LAC blazars, blazars with spectroscopic redshifts, and the high-$z$ BL Lacs found by the Photo-z campaign.
-The high-$z$ BL Lacs increased the population of the sources on the high-redshift side in the CGRH plot, thus constraining the EBL model where data points are scarce.